The Cat Empire: 2006–2010: Cities to So Many Nights

-In March 2006, The Cat Empire participated in the opening ceremony of the Melbourne Commonwealth Games, playing their own compositions for approximately an hour as the Games' athletes entered the stadium, introducing the group to an estimated worldwide audience of one billion.
-The band signed an American record deal with Velour Recordings, which released a modified version of the second Australian album, Two Shoes with different tracks.
+In March 2006, the Cat Empire participated in the opening ceremony of the Melbourne Commonwealth Games, playing their own compositions for approximately an hour as the Games' athletes entered the stadium, introducing the group to an estimated worldwide audience of one billion.
+The band signed an American record deal with Velour Recordings, who released a modified version of the second Australian album, Two Shoes, which included some songs previously released on their debut.

 On 1 April 2006, the group issued their third studio album, Cities (aka Cities: The Cat Empire Project) in Australia, which peaked at number 11.
-Described by the group as "between a tribute to our own city and an experiment in sounds that we've found abroad".
-A limited edition of 10,000 individually numbered copies were made available.
-At the ARIA Music Awards of 2006, they won the 'Best World Music Album' category and received a nomination for 'Engineer of the Year' for Adam Rhodes' work.
+Described by the group as "between a tribute to our own city and an experiment in sounds that we've found abroad", a limited edition of 10,000 individually numbered copies were made available.
+At the ARIA Music Awards of 2006, they won the Best World Music Album category, and received a nomination for Engineer of the Year for Adam Rhodes' work on the album.

 The band toured extensively over the year, visiting Asia, America and Europe and playing over 45 gigs in 12 countries.

-The ensemble started 2007 with a busy touring schedule and US TV appearances including the Late Show with David Letterman in February, followed by The Late Late Show with Craig Ferguson in March.
-Angus' side project, Jackson Jackson, released their first album, The Fire Is on the Bird that month.
-In May, The Cat Empire performed on The Tonight Show with Jay Leno.
-In June, on the group's European tour they appeared on the Avalon Stage at the Glastonbury Festival, where the mud was so deep that Riebl and Khadiwhala performed the "gumboot shuffle".
+The ensemble started 2007 with a busy touring schedule and US TV appearances, including the Late Show with David Letterman in February, followed by The Late Late Show with Craig Ferguson in March.
+Angus' side project, Jackson Jackson, released their first album, The Fire Is on the Bird, that month.
+In May, the Cat Empire performed on The Tonight Show with Jay Leno.
+In June, on the group's European tour, they appeared on the Avalon Stage at the Glastonbury Festival, where the mud was so deep that Riebl and Khadiwhala performed the "gumboot shuffle".

 The Cat Empire released their fourth album, So Many Nights in Australia on 22 September 2007, it was produced by John Porter and reached number two.
 The lead single, "No Longer There", was issued two weeks earlier and peaked at number 12.
 "So Many Nights" was listed at number 50 on the Triple J Hottest 100 for 2007, while "No Longer There" finished at number 62.